 However, it is still a good idea to get them used to the brush from an early age so that they are used to it.

-Above all else, a Beagle needs companionship in a loving home.
+Above all else, she needs companionship in a loving home.

 Do Beagles make good family pets